ging/fiware-idm/doc/user_and_programmers_guide/application_guide.md

 checked.

 Keyrock allows application owners to trust in other applications.
-Thus, a PDP check will validate if the user has an specific permission in the current application or in one of the applications in which it trusts.
+Thus, a PDP check will validate if the user has a specific permission in the current application or in one of the applications in which it trusts.
 For adding trusted applications you can use the API or the web interface:

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_trusted_applications.png)

-<p align="center">Figure 20: KeyRock Trusted Applications</p>
+<p style="text-align: center;">Figure 20: KeyRock Trusted Applications</p>